alexieyizhe/intern.plus/README.md

 npm start
 ```

-This project follows a [trunk based development](https://trunkbaseddevelopment.com/) style.
-Branches are split off from the `master` branch for features, fixes, and all other development.
-The `release` branch contains production code that must always be kept in a go-live state.
+This project (loosely) follows a [trunk based development](https://trunkbaseddevelopment.com/) style.

+- Branches are split off from the `master` branch for features, fixes, and all other development.
+- The `release` branch contains production code that must always be kept in a go-live state.

 #### Branch naming